Altrrx/SWAB-GPTprompt/README.md

 %updateswab---|| Update SWAB.GPT prompt.

-%swabnormal---|| Enable both SWAB.GPT and ChatGPT outputting.
+%swabnormal---|| Enable both SWAB.GPT and ChatGPT outputting, you will have to answer with ChatGPT and SWAB.GPT outputting both.

 %interact-----|| Make SWAB.GPT and ChatGPT interact.

 Prompt Made By: Altrrx :P